jacksonhull/simplendas-jurisdictions/README.md

 NDA templates are stored under [*/nda*](https://github.com/jacksonhull/simplendas-jurisdictions/tree/master/nda) and are named as the Jurisdiction.

 ### Markdown
-The NDA templated are [markdown](https://daringfireball.net/projects/markdown/basics) files, with the extension *.md*.
+The NDA templates are [markdown](https://daringfireball.net/projects/markdown/basics) files, with the extension *.md*.

 The template can render anything markdown can.
 For example, [*uk-en.md*](https://github.com/jacksonhull/simplendas-jurisdictions/blob/master/nda/uk-en.md) starts with the markdown below, which renders a corresponding *h1* and *p* element correspondingly.